 Chapter 1 - Purpose and Background

 In 1986, Congress enacted the Immigration Reform and Control Act (IRCA) in an effort to deter illegal immigration to the United States.
 One of Congress’ strategies was to discourage unauthorized employment, which Congress concluded was a significant magnet for illegal immigration.
 Because of IRCA, employers must now verify the identity and eligibility of employees to work in the United States.
 The U.S. government imposes penalties on employers that knowingly employ persons not authorized to work in this country or that fail to comply with verification requirements.
-The immigration laws provide the Secretary of Homeland Security with authority to authorize employment in the United States for eligible aliens and to place restrictions and conditions on both employment authorization and endorsements evidencing such authorization.
+The immigration laws provide the Secretary of Homeland Security with authority to authorize employment in the United States for eligible noncitizens and to place restrictions and conditions on both employment authorization and endorsements evidencing such authorization.

 Regulations promulgated under IRCA introduced Employment Eligibility Verification (Form I-9) to ensure that all employees present documentary proof to prospective employers of their eligibility to accept employment in the United States.
 Federal law requires that every employer who recruits, refers for a fee, or hires a person for employment in the United States must complete Form I-9, which requires employers to verify the employee’s identity and employment authorization.
 To that end, some employers use E-Verify to conduct such verifications.

-In implementing IRCA, legacy Immigration and Naturalization Service (INS) created the EAD to provide certain classes of aliens with evidence of their authorization to work in the United States.
+In implementing IRCA, legacy Immigration and Naturalization Service (INS) created the EAD to provide certain classes of noncitizens with evidence of their authorization to work in the United States.
 Regulations outline which classes of persons are automatically authorized to work in the United States by virtue of their immigration status and which classes must apply to request employment authorization.

 INA 103 – Powers and duties of the Secretary

-INA 274A – Unlawful employment of aliens
+INA 274A – Unlawful employment

 8 CFR 274a Subpart B – Employment authorization